Pension Income Splitting: Questions & Answers

 There are other formulas for income splitting that can apply to other family members, but that’s not the case for splitting retirement income, including your pension.

-How can you know if income splitting is right for you?
+How do you know if income splitting is right for you?

-Also note that not all retirement income can be split between spouses.
-There are specific rules based on the type of retirement income received and your age, and other criteria.
+It’s important to note that not all retirement income can be split between spouses.
+There are specific rules based on the type of retirement income received, your age, and other criteria.

 Who is entitled to income splitting at retirement?